stefbowerman/BC2/src/scripts/sections/README.md

 ### Instagram Feed

 Requires an access token.
 Built for the primary use case of needing to show a client's feed.
 If you need to show another user's feed or a hashtag / location you'll have to adjust the code.

-### Pencil Banner

-Small banner to display text, usually pinned to the top of the site.
-Comes with a method for generating a unique has code based on the banner contents, useful for setting a cookie associated with the banner that invalidates when the contents are changed.

 ### Product